About Bazaruto Archipelago - the "Pearl of the Indian Ocean"

 - Fresh seafood, stunning scenery and picture-perfect sunsets.

 - The national park is home to an amazing variety of marine life and pristine coral reefs.

-- Scuba diving & snorkeling - Bazaruto boasts some of the best diving and snorkelling in the world, with its pristine coral reefs and rich sealife.
+- Scuba diving & snorkelling - Bazaruto boasts some of the best diving and snorkelling in the world, with its pristine coral reefs and rich sea life.
 Expect to encounter turtles, dolphins (spinner, bottlenose and humpback), as well as dugong and an array of other marine creatures.

 - Dhow safaris - Visit the Islands of Bazaruto and explore the azure waters on dhow excursions, in traditional East African sailing vessels.

 - Horse safaris - Go horse riding on the larger islands of the archipelago, exploring the beaches and inland areas.